Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP =
 - Added a 'digital' parameter in the shortcode to specify a digital product.
 - The product name will support more special characters and foreign characters.
+- Added a utility function to check for special characters in the product name.

 = 5.0.0 =
 - Added the New PayPal Commerce Platform Checkout option.
 You can enable it from the settings menu of the plugin.